davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 - Referring back to the `types.c` source code:

-  - Lines 7-10: are called preprocessor directives.
-The `#include <header.h>` is like an `import` in Java.
+  - **Lines 7-10**: are called preprocessor directives.
+The `#include <stdio.h>` is like an `import` statement in Java.
 The `stdio.h` library provides many useful functions for input/output.
 The `#define <name> [value]` directive defines constant with an optional value.

-  - Line 12: begins definition of the main function.
+  - **Line 12**: begins definition of the main function.
 Its functionality is the same as Java's `main()` method.
 Studying its signature, it returns an `int` and like Java, it allows arguments to be input from the command-line (more on this later).

-  - Lines 14 to 18: defines some variables.
-Not including derived data types, C supports: `char` (8-bits), `int` (32-bits), `float` (32-bits), and `double` (64-bits).
-Finally, note that strings in C are simply char arrays (a lot more on C strings later).
+  - **Lines 14 to 18**: defines some local variables.
+C supports: `char` (8-bits), `int` (32-bits), `float` (32-bits), and `double` (64-bits).
+Finally, note that strings in C are simply `char` arrays (more on strings later).

-  - Line 20: shows that if-then-else statements share the same syntax as Java. **Important:** In C, any value other than 0 evaluates to `true`.
+  - **Line 20**:  Unlike Java, there is no `boolean` data type in C, nor are there `true` and `false` keywords. **Know this:** In C, any value other than the integer value `0` is assumed to be true.
+An integer value of `0` is false!!

-  - Lines 22-26: uses the `printf()` function (provided in `stdio.h`) to print to the standard output stream (STDOUT), which is connected to your Terminal.
-The first argument is a formatted string, followed by any number of values to be evaluated and inserted into the formatted string.
-It is worth spending some time understanding C's **format specifiers** (those `%` sequences).
+  - **Lines 22-26**: uses the `printf()` function (provided in `stdio.h`) to print.
+The first argument is a formatted string, followed by any number of values to be inserted into the formatted string.
+It is worth spending some time understanding C's **format specifiers** (those `%` thingies).
 Here are some common format specifiers:
     - `%c` - a character
     - `%d` - a signed integer
     - `%u` - an unsigned integer
     - `%f` - a floating point number
-    - `%s` - a C string
+    - `%s` - a string

-  - Lines 32-35: shows that you can further format these format specifiers by prefixing it with width.precision modifier.
-For example, if left without a modifier (Line 32) `printf()` by default displays up to six places after the floating point (rounded up).
-Line 33 tells `printf()` to display 0 left-margin and display no values after the decimal, causing it to round 0.6666... up to 1.
-Line 34 specifies a width, which left-justifies the output to begin on the 25th place, rounded up to the third decimal place.
-Finally, Line 35 tries to output out to the ninth decimal place, but here, we're presented with the precision error of floats, which can only be trusted up to six decimal places.
+  - **Lines 32-35**: shows that you can further format the above specifiers by prefixing it with `width.precision` modifier.
+For example, if left without a modifier (Line 32) `printf()` rounds up to six places after the floating point.
+Line 33 tells `printf()` to display 0 left-margin and display no values after the decimal, causing it to round 0.666667 up to 1.
+Line 34 specifies a `width`, which left-justifies the output to begin on the 25th place, rounded up to the third decimal place.
+Finally, Line 35 tries to output to the ninth decimal place, but here, you can see that floats can only be trusted up to six decimal places.

-  - Lines 38-41: shows you how we might obtain user-input with `scanf()`, which inputs a format string, and a reference to the variable where the input should be stored.
+  - **Lines 38-41**: shows how we might obtain user-input with `scanf()`, which inputs a format string, and a reference to the address of the variable where the input should be stored.
 Let's study Line 39 in particular.
-The first argument, `%c` tells `scanf()` to read in the next `char` from the standard input stream (stdin).
+The first argument, `%c` tells `scanf()` to read in the next `char` from the input stream.
 It will ignore white-spaces until it reaches a character, then reads until the next white-space is encountered.
 The data is then stored in the variable `a`.
-(Hey, that sounds a lot like what Java's Scanner class provides!)

     - Important: In C the `&` operator is known as the address-of operator when it prefixes a variable var.
-It give the variable's location in memory (what data type do you think `&var` is?)
+It give the variable's location in memory (what data type do you think `&var` gives?)

-  - Line 44: returns `0` before exiting the program.
+  - **Line 44**: returns `0` before exiting the program.
 This value is not arbitrary -- the `0` signifies a normal exit, while a non-zero value indicates an error.

-- **Do these exercises (not graded, but highly recommended):**
+- **Do these exercises (not graded):**

   - Edit the `types.c` program so that you input a string from the user, and read it into str using `scanf()`.
 What happens when there's a white-space in your input?
 What happens when you try to read a string whose length is longer than 12?
 (Hint: The original string is length 12).

   - Write a program `temperature.c` that prompts the user for a temperature in Fahrenheit, and converts it to Celsius.
 Round temperatures off to the nearest hundredth degree.

   - Update `temperature.c` so that it asks the user whether they'd like to do another conversion after each conversion.
-If the user enters 'y' then perform another conversion, exit the program if the user enters `'n'`, and if the user enters neither of those options, inform the user, and ask again.
-(Hint: C's loop syntax is exactly the same as in Java)
+If the user enters `'y'` then perform another conversion, exit the program if the user enters `'n'`, and if the user enters neither of those options, prompt again.
+(Hint: C's while-loop syntax is exactly the same as Java's).

 ##### About That `char` Data Type...

 It is worth giving special attention to the char data type.
-In C, a char is essentially an 8-bit integer.
-That means chars can represent
-$$2^8 = 256$$ numbers, and each map to a unique character under the ASCII standard.
+A `char` is essentially an 8-bit integer.
+That means chars can represent $$2^8 = 256$$ numbers, and each map to a unique character under the ASCII standard.
 Below I list a few notable mappings, but click here to see the [full list of ASCII codes](https://www.asciitable.com/).

-- Do not confuse the character, `'0'` with the integer `0` (indeed, `'0'` has an integer value of `48`!), and similarly for `'1'`, ..., `'9'`.
-Note that `'\0'` (known as the null character) has an ASCII integer value of 0.
-This null character plays a big role with C strings, which we'll look at soon.
+- Do not confuse the character, `'0'` (which has an ASCII integer value of `48`), with `'\0'` (which has an ASCII integer value of 0).
+The character `\0` is called the "NULL character" and it plays a big role with C strings, which we'll look at soon.

-- To see that chars are really stored as integers, you can print them out using the %d formatter.
-You can also cast ints into chars, and vice versa.
+- To see that `char`s are really stored as integers, you can print them out using the `%d` formatter to obtain their ASCII values.
+You can even type-cast `int`s into `char`s, and vice versa.

   ```c
   printf("%c = %d\n", 'A', 'A');  //prints A = 65